 We believe that while Google Alerts does a good job of deduplicating stories, however, it struggles in solving the question of aboutness and hence delivers information based on keywords alone.

 For example, we created a sample alert on the customer engagement company Intercom.
 Google Alerts gave us updates that mention the keyword Intercom, but they weren’t about the company Intercom.

 Further, our observation is that Google Alerts has only a broad level of categorisation (stock quotes for listed companies, news, blogs, etc.).
-It is also missing out on social which has become a source of certain type of unique information for companies.
+It is also missing out on social which has become a source of a certain type of unique information for companies.

 In our opinion, Google Alerts is a commendable free service to get started with general purpose monitoring and notifications, but for business professionals, this may present the need for discipline and effort to sift through a lot of noise to find relevant content.

 This could sometimes be dissuading for a user, given we already live in an environment of information overdose.
-Further the cost of missing out on an important information piece could be seriously damaging.
-For a business user, with a need and eye for information, Google Alerts may fall short on expectations.
+Further, the cost of missing out on an important information piece could be seriously damaging.
+For a business user, with a need and an eye for information, Google Alerts may fall short on expectations.

 As far as alternatives go, they are limited and we have tried to make a few recommendations: For free tools, users may try using Owler.
 For enterprise databases, users may evaluate Factiva.
 For custom Market Intelligence tools, users may try Cipher, Intelligence2day and Contify